After years of pressure, Japan bans possession of child porn

 Lawmakers said the new legislation would likely help police crack down on child pornography as buyers can be held and questioned, possibly leading them to other collectors as well as distributors and manufacturers.

 The law is due to take effect next month.
-Those found guilty under the new law will face imprisonment of up to a year or a fine of up to 1 million yen ($9,800), although such punishment will not be enforced in the first year.
+Those found guilty under the new law will face imprisonment of up to a year or a fine of up to 1 million yen (5,778 pounds), although such punishment will not be enforced in the first year.

 Justice Minister Sadakazu Tanigaki said he hoped it would also help change a culture of tolerating objectification of children.